Master2022E/OnionRTC-experiment/Dataprocess/DataAccess.md

 1. Extract the Mongo files to `./database/db` and the Prometheus files to `./database/prom`

+2. Copy the .envExample to .env and fill in the information.

-2. Start the docker containers with `docker-compose up -d`.
+3. Start the docker containers with `docker-compose up -d`.

 ## Mongo DB queries